FAQs

 Account Management

-To close your account and delete all your data, please mail enquiries@billwill.com.au.
+To close your account and delete your data, please mail enquiries@billwill.com.au.

 Go to your BillWill dashboard and click the settings icon on the top right then select the ‘Billing’ tab.
 You will be taken to a screen where you can update all of your payment details.
 If you wish to delete a payment method, you will need to add an alternative first.